Early Childhood Education

 Please Note: You do not need to wait until your background check is complete to finish your online application to the Early Childhood Education program.
 Once you upload proof of payment or your order confirmation to your online application, the remainder of your background check will be handled by CastleBranch and Community College of Denver.
 You will be contacted by CCD once the background check process is fully complete.

 A background check is required and there is a fee associated with this program.
-Please speak with your program chair.
+Please contact CastleBranch to learn about the current cost for background checks.

 Most of this program is eligible for federal financial aid.
 However, the early childhood education teacher, level I certificate is not eligible for federal student aid.